How to Sell Bitcoin in the UK – A Beginner’s Guide (2025)

 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high-risk investment and you should not expect to be protected if something goes wrong.
 Take 2 mins to learn more.

-To sell Bitcoin in the UK, you’ll need to…
+Quick Answer: To sell Bitcoin in the UK, you’ll need to…

 Choose a secure, FCA-regulated exchange like eToro, Coinbase, or Uphold, sign up, and complete KYC verification.
 Sell Bitcoin at market or limit price, then withdraw GBP via bank transfer or PayPal.
 Track transactions for tax purposes, as profits over £3,000 are subject to Capital Gains Tax (CGT).

-Introduction – My First Experience Selling Bitcoin
+Introduction – My Experience Selling Bitcoin

 Now, after multiple sales, I’ve learned what works (and what doesn’t)—this guide is everything I wish I had known before I sold Bitcoin for the first time.